 Paper is one of the most widely recycled materials in the world. #KeepRecyclingPaper

 How does the process of paper recycling work and how do paper mills produce new paper from old paper?
 Let’s find out.

 It all starts at your home by sorting paper waste, such as old newspapers and paperboard boxes, from other recyclables and garbage.
 We recommend using a designated paper recycling bin for the collection of your paper waste.

 Keep paper that you recycle as clean as possible by collecting it in separate bins from all the other recyclable materials.
 This is the best way to ensure that the waste paper can be recycled properly.

 Step 2: Collecting

-The local waste hauler collects the old paper from centralized drop-off containers in your area or from curbside collection or pickup containers that are emptied on scheduled moments.
-The material is then transferred to a recycling center or a materials recovery facility (MRF).
+The local waste hauler collects the old paper from centralized drop-off containers in your area or the curbside collection or picks up containers that get emptied on scheduled moments.
+The material is then getting transferred to a recycling center or a materials recovery facility (MRF).

 Step 3: Sorting

 At the recycling facility, the actual recycling process starts by sorting and separating the mix of paper waste into multiple grades that contain different types of paper, such as newspapers, cardboard boxes, printer paper, magazines, and mail.
 The facility roughly sorts the paper waste into two streams: pure paper waste and pure cardboard waste.

 During this process, contaminations are also getting removed from the paper, such as plastic, wood, or other foreign materials.
 The sortation process is partially done by machine but also by hand.